yaoxianyu/NonGKI_Kernel_Build/README_EN.md

 - **syscall_hook_patches.sh**
     - Variable: HOOK_METHOD -> syscall
     - Used for the latest minimized manual patching (Syscall) feature implemented by backslashxx.
 Compatibility with older compilers isn't great.
 But it's been adapted to support devices with kernel versions ≤ 3.18 (ARMV7A), so it's compatible with all kernels.
 This will automatically execute for older kernel versions (kernel version ≤ 4.9) that lack SELinux-related permissions.
+        - If there are instances where syscall wasn't updated in time, you can submit an issue or a pull request.
     - Reference: https://github.com/backslashxx/KernelSU/issues/5

 - **backport_patches.sh**